Are you frustrated that a girl left you for another guy with more money than you? If this is you, keep reading.

 Of course, this might not be the case at all, but I’m speculating because it’s something that typically happens.

-She had him as her provider, while you were her lover.
-But then when you also started taking the provider role, she backed away because she already has someone filling up her provider slot.
-That’s why now you’re saying “girlfriend left me for a rich guy”.
+Her ex husband was her “provider”, while you were her “lover.”
+But once you also started taking the provider role, she backed away because she already has someone filling up her provider slot.

 Is She a Gold Digger?